Fat Lie Theory: Abstract representations up to homotopy of Lie groupoids

 (or this pullback map first and then the dual map of ruths).
 This defines a functor, and it is an equivalence of categories \cite{VBgroupoidsruths,VBMorita}: \begin{theorem} The functor

 sets an equivalence of categories. \end{theorem}

 \begin{remark} Perhaps we should identify Theorem \ref{thm: equivalence VB-groupoids and ruths} truly as a Serre-Swan type theorem.
 That is, we can think of $C_\textnormal{VB} V_G^*$ (or $C_\textnormal{proj} V_G$) as a type of ``space of sections'' of the VB-groupoid $V_G$.
 A current work in progress is to understand generalisations of this fact.
-We expect to set a canonical Serre-Swan correspondence between higher vector bundles (see \cite{Highervectorbundles}) and abstract ruths.
-We believe that, in doing so, the choice of a ``normal weakly flat cleavage'' in \cite{Highervectorbundles} for higher vector bundles should relate to the above unital splittings of abstract ruths.
-The reason is that, indeed, the normal weakly flat cleavage attached to a higher vector bundle is used in \cite{Highervectorbundles} precisely to prove that the induced ruth is unital. \end{remark}
+Motivated by \cite{Highervectorbundles}, we expect to set a canonical Serre-Swan correspondence between higher vector bundles and abstract ruths.
+In doing so, we believe it is important to investigate the link between the choice of a ``normal pre-cleavage'' (or a normal weakly flat cleavage) for higher vector bundles in \cite{Highervectorbundles} to the above unital splittings of abstract ruths.
+Indeed, in \cite{Highervectorbundles} it is shown that the choice of a normal weakly flat cleavage of a higher vector bundle (that admits such a cleavage) defines a ruth, and the normal and weakly flat conditions are used to show that this ruth is unital. \end{remark}

-\begin{remark} A particular instance of the Serre-Swan theorem is how the tensor product constructions of VB-groupoids and $2$-term ruths relate (for the latter, see \cite{Tensorruth}).
-This is part of the work \cite{Multiplicativetensors}. \end{remark}
+\begin{remark} Related to the above remark is how the tensor product constructions of VB-groupoids and $2$-term ruths relate (for the latter, see \cite{Tensorruth}).
+This is part of the work in progress \cite{Multiplicativetensors}. \end{remark}